 The Annual Fee

-When the card first hit the scene, it was only issued to a few thousand people (celebrities, business moguls, etc).
+When the card first hit the scene, it was issued to a few thousand people (celebrities, business moguls, etc).
 Although the American Express black card requirements have grown tighter recently, that hasn’t stopped the cardmember base from ballooning.

 According to to this creative detective work a couple years back about how many people have the Amex Black card, it’s now estimated that possibly up to 100,000 people worldwide have the card.
 It’s estimated that anywhere from 20 percent to 40 percent of those cardmembers are based in the United States.

 The American Express black card qualifications include spending $250,000 in a given year on another AmEx card.
 That means you must have an existing AmEx card for one year or more, and spend (and pay off) at least $250,000 over the course of a year.
 Once you do that, you meet the spending requirement.
 There has been talk of keeping the card exclusive by increasing that requirement to $500,000 or even a $1 million, plus requiring that amount to be spent every year.

 You would think with such a drastic fee increase, that the benefits must have improved, right?
 Well, think again.
 Many feel the concierge has greatly deteriorated the past few years.
 In fact, I have read a number of forum posts by cardmembers who have canceled or downgraded to the American Express Platinum (with a $450 fee) because they said the Centurion was no longer worth anywhere close to the annual fee.

 Personally, I feel there was only one benefit which really made it worth the price; they used to offer free first-class upgrades on domestic flights.
 So you could buy a coach ticket and automatically get bumped to first class for free if there was availability.
 However they got rid of that benefit years ago.

 With the reported dwindling benefits, it makes one wonder why people bother with the black card at all.
 Other than the prestige and status that comes with it, there’s no point in paying more for less benefits.